-The Principal Act to which the amendments in this Act apply is the Residential Tenancy Act 1997.
+The Principal Act to be amended is the Residential Tenancy Act 1997.

 Clause 4: Section 8 amended (General functions and powers of Commissioner)

 Amends section 8 of the Principal Act to replace references to sections 20 and 23, which this bill repeals, with references to the proposed new Division 2A of Part 2 which replaces sections 20 and 23.